lrjoshi/webpage/content/post/getting-started.md

 ./fastq-dump
 ./prefetch
 ```

 Suppose you want to download a SRA file named SRR6047337.
 Then simply use follwing command

 ```
 ./prefetch SRR6047337
 ```
 This will download SRR6047337.sra files.
 Don't see the file ?
 Well, here is the trick.
 All the files are downloaded in **home/ncbi/public/sra** folder.
-This prefetch command automatically creates a ncbi folder under home folder.
+This prefetch command automatically creates a ncbi folder under the home folder.

 Now, you need fastq files (may be paired or single) instead of .sra files.
 Use following command to convert **.sra** file to the fastq file.